rwachtler/ITM13TermStatistics/README.md

 - Subsites( Word/Site Overview) are called via Servlet
 - url: `TermStatistics/SiteOverview/{idOfSite}`

+##Input Validation
+- Due to CORS, URL check may fail even if url is valid
+- Crawldepth has to be at least 1

 ## REST-Calls
 - `/rest/action/crawler/{crawlerid}` -> restart the Crawler for an already safed Website in the Database
 - `/rest/article/{articleid}/words` -> get all words from one article identified by its id with amount